dancoyle21/frotz/README.md

 * the program can't use SSE2 instructions, TempleOS doesn't support them;
 * the size of the heap is restricted by the loader.

 This is not a port.
-It's more like an application compatiblity layer.
+It's more like an application compatibility layer.

 # Why?